turtle-key/TabLift/README.md

 **Technical flow:**

-1. **Listening:** `AppMonitor` listens for app activation events.
+1. **Listening:** `AppMonitor.swift` listens for app activation events.
-2. **Restoring:** `WindowManager` inspects the app's window list.
+2. **Restoring:** `WindowManager.swift` inspects the app's window list.
 If any window is minimized, it sets the `AXMinimized` attribute to `false`.
-3. **Permissions:** On first launch, `PermissionsService` prompts you to grant Accessibility permissions, which are required for window management.
+3. **Permissions:** On first launch, `PermissionsService.swift` prompts you to grant Accessibility permissions, which are required for window management.
-4. **UI:** The About window (built in SwiftUI) provides quick links and info, including clickable version and license links.
+4. **UI:** The `SettingsView.swift` (tabbed, includes About tab) provides quick links and info, including clickable version and license links.
+5. **Updates:** The app checks for updates with Sparkle, customizable via the settings.

 ## Quick Start